Preparing for 2010's big Australasian visit.

 Jonathan Cowie

-The summer saw a spate of Parliamentary science briefings including on space science (pictured), one on climate change geo-engineering organised jointly by the Institute of Physics and the Royal Society of Chemistry, one on the marine bill (the organization for which I was initially involved back in the spring (see text)), and the 2009 Parliamentary (Science) Links Day which was on mid-century global food and energy security.
+Summer 2009 saw a spate of Parliamentary science briefings including on space science (pictured), one on climate change geo-engineering organised jointly by the Institute of Physics and the Royal Society of Chemistry, one on the marine bill (the organization for which I was initially involved back in the spring (see text)), and the annual Parliamentary (Science) Links Day which was on mid-century global food and energy security.

 Reviews continue to be published of Climate Change: Biological and Human Aspects which was one of a number of books selected by the United Nations Environment Programme (UNEP) back in 2008 as the best climate science texts of the 21st century for the UN's World Environment Day.
 New reviews continue to appear in 2009 and excerpts are posted here.